If Not You, Who?

 Think about what matters most in your life and how that might help guide someone in making the kinds of healthcare decisions you would want.

 April 16th is Advance Care Planning Day.
 So, ask yourself: If not you, who?
+Do you know what would happen if you couldn’t decide for yourself?
+Who would you trust to make those healthcare decisions for you?

 Advance Care Planning in Action